If you’re looking for a bright and fresh Thanksgiving Salad, this is the one with the best seasonal ingredients that you can prep in advance!

 • To cut half moons of acorn squash, simply cut a raw acorn squash in half lengthwise (stem to base), scoop out the pulp and seeds, and then slice the squash crosswise into 1-inch-wide pieces.

-• If you’re not feeling the maple dressing, homemade citrus vinaigrette is another salad dressing option.
+• If you’re not feeling the maple dressing, homemade citrus vinaigrette or my best honey mustard dressing are other salad dressing options.

 A large round platter filled with the best Thanksgiving Salad made with pears, pomegranate seeds, roasted acorn squash, candied pecans, Parmesan cheese and mixed greens.
 The toppings are arranged over the greens in rows.